Grandview, U.S.A.

 Grandview, U.S.A. is a 1984 American comedy-drama film directed by Randal Kleiser, and starring Jamie Lee Curtis, Patrick Swayze, C. Thomas Howell, Jennifer Jason Leigh, and Troy Donahue.

-The original music score is composed by Thomas Newman.
+The original music score is composed and orchestrated by Thomas Newman.
 It was filmed on location in Pontiac and Fairbury, Illinois.

-After being out of print on VHS for many years, the film released on DVD on October 4, 2011.
+After being out of print on VHS for many years, the film was released on DVD on October 4, 2011.